euler-xyz/euler-vault-kit/docs/whitepaper.md

 **This section is still a work-in-progress and is subject to change**

 Since the EVK is a *kit*, it attempts to be maximally flexible and doesn't enforce policy decisions on vault creators.
 This means that it is possible to create vaults with insecure or malicious configurations.
-Furthermore, an otherwise secure vault may be insecure because it accapts an [insecure collateral as collateral](#untrusted-collaterals) (or a collateral vault itself accepts insecure collateral, etc, recursively).
+Furthermore, an otherwise secure vault may be insecure because it accepts an [insecure collateral as collateral](#untrusted-collaterals) (or a collateral vault itself accepts insecure collateral, etc, recursively).

 Perspectives provide a mechanism for validating properties of a vault using on-chain verifiable logic.
 A perspective is any contract that implements the following interface: